HenrikHaalandDev/Bedriftsnettverk_VG2/README.md

   - **ClientPC-03**: ``Windows 10``
   - **ClientPC-04**: ``macOS``

-### 3.2 Pysical infrastructure
+### 3.2 Physical infrastructure
-After making the virtual infrastructure I will be creating the exact same infrastructure just pysically **IF I HAVE TIME**.
+After making the virtual infrastructure I will be creating the exact same infrastructure just physically **IF I HAVE TIME**.
 For extra safety measures I will be doing every big change on the VMs so I don't mess anything up on the physical machines.
 - ``1 Firewall`` with ``OPNsense``. **This will be a VM.**
 - ``2 Servers`` with ``Windows Server 2022``.
   - **SRV-01**: ``Primary server``, ``AD DS``, ``DNS`` & ``DHCP``